The Oath of the Watchers Paladin has taken a solemn vow to protect this world from creatures that lie beyond it.

 When you’re making one of these characters and looking for ways to connect them to the adventure and party, it’s best to start with their Sacred Oath.

-What events happened in your character’s life that would prompt them towards swearing this Oath?
+What events happened in your character’s life that would prompt them to swear this Oath?

 Perhaps they had been captured by Mind Flayers and were very narrowly saved by other Paladins of this oath.
 Choosing to take a stand against horrors like this, they trained night and day so that they could join those ranks.